IT-Labs/SecureWebAppOnAzure/steps.md

 5. Click on Overview tab and restart your application
 6. Click on the web app URL and try to login

-## SSL TLS
-1. On the App Service, click on TLS/SSL settings tab
-2. If you are on free tier you need to upgrade your App Service Plan to Basic tier
-		- click on the info message to upgrade your App Service Plan/ Click on Scale up(App Service plan) tab
-		- Click on B1 tier (Basic)
-		- Click on Apply
-3. On TLS/SSL settings tab, choose ON option for HTTPS Only.

 # RBAC (Role-based Access control)
 ## Create Users